alibaniasad1999/master-thesis/README.md

 If you use this work, please cite:

 > Ali Bani Asad.
 "Robust Reinforcement Learning Differential Game Guidance in Low-Thrust, Multi-Body Dynamical Environments."
-Master's Thesis, [Your University], 2025.
+Master's Thesis, Sharif University of Technology, 2025.

 ---